cadithealth/pyramid_describe/README.rst

 * ``{PREFIX}.inspect`` : str, default: /

   Specifies the top-level URL to start the application inspection at.

+  TODO: this does not work.

+  WARNING: this does not work.

+  SERIOUSLY: this does not work, it only adds the specified path as a URL prefix... doh!

 * ``{PREFIX}.include`` : list(str), default: null